JackBonnellDevelopment/Dev-Site/content/blog/Life: Device Tree Overlays, JTag Development Flows and Validation Testing.md

 # Life: Device Tree Overlays, JTag Development Flows and Validation Testing

-This week, I've been working on creating a more efficient Workflow for myself regarding mocking up block designs and Vitis applications, along with trying to brush up on my simulation testing in Vivado.
+This week, I've been working on creating a more efficient Workflow for myself regarding mocking up block designs and Vitis applications, along with trying to brush up on my validation testing in Vivado.

 ![Lynsyn Lite](/img/lynsyn_lite.jpg)